What's the first thing you should do when you sit down to place an ad?

 They come in seemingly endless waves, but touch on a variety of benefits and how’s to get your prospects from Point A to Point B.

-Whenever possible, highlight benefits and the “how” of your product.
+Whenever possible, highlight benefits and the “how” of your product when you're marketing on the internet.

 Not only will this put your product in a positive light, but serve as a way to differentiate yourself from the competition.